 Step 4: Then the screen will pop up a small window and ask you to choose a time to recover.
 Select a time you want and then click Restore to begin the Samsung contacts recovery.

-Part 3: Restore contacts Samsung by Android Data Recovery.
+Part 3: Restore contacts Samsung by Eelphone Samsung Contacts Recovery

 What about those who have not made a backup of the deleted contacts?
-Is there any way to recover deleted contacts android without backup?
-I am so glad to tell the answer is yes.
+Is there any way to restore contacts Android without backup?
+I am so glad to tell you the answer is yes.
 Don't worry.
 Let me tell you how to recover contacts from android.
 In this case, what you really need is an effective tool.
-Here I really recommend you the Eelphone Android Data Recovery, which supports to restore contact Samsung S9 / S8 / Edge S7 / S7 / S6 / Note 8 / Note 7 / Note 5 / Note 4, Galaxy A9 / A7 / A5, including chat history, photos, videos, audios, etc.
+Here I really recommend you the EelPhone Android Data Recovery, which supports to restore contact Samsung S9 / S8 / Edge S7 / S7 / S6 / Note 8 / Note 7 / Note 5 / Note 4, Galaxy A9 / A7 / A5 / S10 / Fold, including chat history, photos, videos, audios, etc.

-Android Data Recovery is an user-friendly Android data recovery program which can assist you directly scan the internal memory or memory card and retrieve the lost data from your Samsung Galaxy device without destroying the original data on your phone. retrieve deleted numbers from Samsung phone.
+Android Data Recovery is a user-friendly Android data recovery program which can assist you directly scan the internal memory or memory card and retrieve the lost data from your Samsung Galaxy device without destroying the original data on your phone.
+Undo deleted numbers from Samsung phone.
 To do the recovery you should follow the guidance introduced below.
-Note that when you have erased contacts from your Samsung phone, stop using the phone to capture any new data, otherwise it may overwrite the erased files and render them unrecoverable.
+Note that when you have erased contacts from your Samsung phone, stop using the phone to capture any new data, otherwise, it may overwrite the erased files and render them unrecoverable.

 Step 1: Download and install the current Android Data Recovery on your computer.
-Launch the program and select the Recover option in the toolkits and connect your Samsung device to the PC.
+Launch the program and select the Recover Lost Data option in the toolkits and connect your Samsung device to the PC.

 Although the recovery steps have been finished, I also want to give you a reminder to avoid the contacts of your Samsung device being deleted by mistake again.
 I suggest that you should transfer the current contacts to your SIM card or other devices to backup.